New Work for Concert Band

 The piece will start quietly and slowly grow to programmatically show continuous pushing of boundaries and end triumphantly with an expression of our limitless potential.
 The percussion section will be used throughout the piece to create a musical portrait of gears turning, computers working, and things being built.
 There may also be an optional, but not required electronic track included.

-Schools can be a part of this consortium for $175 and will receive a year of performance exclusivity after the premier with the exception of any group that agrees to perform the work at a major Band/Orchestra Clinic.
+Schools can be a part of this consortium for $175 ($250 for Colleges), and will receive a year of performance exclusivity after the premier with the exception of any group that agrees to perform the work at a major Band/Orchestra Clinic.

-After the year-long period, the piece will be published by Woodson Percussion and Publishing.
+After the year-long period, the piece will be published.

 Zachary Friedland earned his Doctorate of Musical Arts in music composition from The Ohio State University in 2018.
 Before Ohio State, Zach attended the University of Rhode Island, graduating magna cum laude with a bachelor's degree in music composition in 2013.
 He earned a Master’s degree at The Longy School of Music of Bard College in 2015.